horbane/Monitor-Input-Switcher/README.md

 - Switching back from the same device may not work after the monitor switches away.
 - Setup is required once per device.

+### Windows SmartScreen

+This beta build is not code-signed yet, so Windows may show a SmartScreen warning.
+This is expected for new unsigned apps.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE).